Instructional Study Team

 Implementation of one or more interventions, such as changing seating arrangements in the classroom, modification of assignments, tutoring, referral to special education or to a community agency.

 Anyone working with a student may request an Instructional Study Team, including a parent.
-Concerned parents should conference with the child's teacher, counselor or principal.
+Concerned parents should conference with the child's teacher or principal.